Intestinal or Gut Bacteria and Obesity: A Possible Connection

 References and Resources

-Just enter your height and weight into this handy National Heart, Lung, and Blood Institute calculator and it will quickly display your BMI.
+- An NHLBI online BMI calculator (If you enter your height and weight into this National Heart, Lung, and Blood Institute calculator, your BMI will be quickly displayed.)

 - Obesity and overweight fact sheet from the World Health Organization